Learn how to organize a rolling cart with hobby supplies like journaling and crafting for portable small space storage.

 The cherry on top is my lap desk, also from HCD, that I keep with the cart.
 I just keep it right on top of the markers when it’s being stored in my guest room, and it’s the perfect little workspace for planner doodling while binging a new series on Netflix on the sofa or writing out my new moon goals in bed every month.

 Oh Girl, I’ve got you covered!
 Whether you have a small craft closet, a full room, or just a nook in your dining room, I geek out on sharing ways to organize all your supplies and materials.
-You can scroll through all my craft supply organizing tips and tutorials, and get on the waitlist for my signature Craft Room Organizing E-Course.
-It launched early Spring of 2021, and will reopen its doors this fall to a new round of students.
+You can scroll through all my craft supply organizing tips and tutorials.
+I even have a start-to-finish course on it all.

 Would a rolling cart like this work for your craft hobbies at home?
 Drop a comment below and let me know how you would use this cart, and if you buy one, snap a pic once it’s all full and tag me on Instagram @lelaburris.
 I would love to see it!